-\textbf{Component Ablation.} We evaluated the contribution of each module in SAM2MOT on DanceTrack test set, with experimental results presented in Table \ref{tab:ablation}.
-The evaluation primarily focuses on three core components: Object Addition(Add), Cross-object Interaction(CoI), and Quality Reconstruction(Q-R).
-Among them, Cross-object Interaction contributes the most significantly to tracking association performance, enabling SAM2MOT to achieve a breakthrough improvement in object correlation.
+\textbf{Component Ablation.} We evaluate the contribution of each module in SAM2MOT on the DanceTrack test set, and the results are summarized in Table \ref{tab:ablation}.
+The evaluation focuses on three core components: Object Addition (Add), Cross-object Interaction (CoI), and Quality Reconstruction (Q-R).
+Among them, the Cross-object Interaction module provides the most significant contribution to association accuracy, enabling SAM2MOT to achieve a breakthrough improvement in object correlation.

-SAM2MOT generates tracking bounding boxes using masks, which only cover the visible parts of objects, lead to mismatches with ground truth (GT), increasing the false positive rate.
-To mitigate this issue, we reconstructed the quality of the bounding box.
-However, this method is not universally applicable to all datasets and is therefore not elaborated in this paper.
-Notably, even without bounding box reconstruction(B-R), SAM2MOT still achieves the best tracking accuracy on DanceTrack.